matilhaestudio/ionic-kickstart-components/README.md

 # Matilha Comoditize

+A project based on Ionic Framework that uses components architecture

 #To do List:
 - clean up and put tabsmenu into standards
 - create a config file to route views and segregate side menu from tab menu